aleksander-mendoza/SolomonoffLib/README.md

     multiple_types = 'aaa'

 There exists a lattice of types.
-The type .* is the most general one and all strings belong to it Type # is the bottom type and no string belongs to it
+The type .* is the most general one and all strings belong to it.
+Type # is the bottom type and no string belongs to it.

     nothing_matched :: # -> .*
     nothing_matched = #

     // Type 'abcd' is somethwere between # and .*

-You can reuse functions as types for others
+You can reuse functions as types for others.

     some_transducer = 'abc':'01f' 1 | 're':'2' 2
     reused_domain :: some_transducer -> .*